 Types of policies offered

-This policy allows you to choose between a 10-, 15-, 20-, or 30-year plan.
+- Term life: This policy allows you to choose between a 10-, 15-, 20-, or 30-year plan.
 The policy also breaks down further into two plans — a no-exam policy and a level term insurance policy — to help you get the financial protection you require.
-The no-exam policy allows coverage up to $90,000, while the level term policy lets you choose between set year plans.
-Erie also guarantees that term life insurance plans can be converted to whole life regardless of your health, job or activities.

-This policy may be a good option for individuals aged 18-55 seeking immediate coverage.
-Erie offers this as either a term or whole life policy that can go into effect the same day as your application is submitted.
+- ERIExpress Life: This policy may be a good option for individuals aged 18-55 seeking immediate term or whole life insurance that can go into effect the same day as your application is submitted.
 You will not need a medical exam for this policy, and coverage ranges from $10,000 up to $500,000.
-Regardless of the plan you choose, an accelerated death benefit rider will be included.

 Erie ratings, reviews, customer satisfaction and complaints